raycast/extensions/extensions/easydict/README.md

 Currently, we support DeepL, Google, Bing, 🍎 Apple, Baidu, Tencent, Volcano, Youdao and Caiyun translation, total 9 translation services.

-Where Google and DeepL translations will use the system proxy by default.
+Google and DeepL translations will use the system proxy by default.
 (DeepL works without a proxy, but sometimes requests time out)

 > Note ⚠️: Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.